austin020269/Credit_Risk_Analysis/README.md

 - Recall Low Risk: 44%

-### Deliverable 2: Use the SMOTEEN algorithm to Predict Credit Risk
+### Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk

 Specifically for this deliverable we did the following:
 1. Use the credit_risk_resampling.ipynb file to create your training and target variables.